 - Give your connection behavior a name and add a description, if desired.

-- Choose an option from the drop-down menu in the Deployment Behavior field.
+- Choose an option from the drop-down menu in the Promotion Execution field.
 The available options are: Manual, Automated or Scheduled.

-- Choose a back-promotion behavior.
+- Choose a back-promotion behavior from the Back-Promotion Execution field.
 The available options are: Manual, Automated or Scheduled.

-- If you have chosen the Scheduled Deployment or Scheduled Back-Promotion option, click on the Schedule Deployment or Schedule Back-Promotion link to specify the schedule.
+- If you have chosen a scheduled promotion or a scheduled back-promotion, click on the Schedule Promotions or Schedule Back-Promotion link to specify the schedule.

-- You can also customize the batch size for scheduled deployments or back-promotions.
+- You can also customize the batch size for scheduled promotions or back-promotions in the Scheduled Promotion US Group Size.
 A batch size of 1 means that each user story will be deployed individually.
 This takes a longer time in total, but means that any deployment errors will be clearly associated with a particular story.
 Choosing a larger batch size allows you to group many user stories to make the deployment happen more quickly.

-- Add quality gates.
-Quality gates are only applied to deployments.
-Back-promotions do not run quality gates:
+- Add automations.
+Automations are only applied to deployments.
+Back-promotions do not run automations:

-You can add as many quality gates as needed to your connection behavior.
+You can add as many automations as needed to your connection behavior.
 Continue reading for more information about how to do this.

 Icons and Actions on the Pipeline Configuration Page